 The program information, length, and schedule may change.
-Make sure to read the accompanying Addendum for change and updates, and connect with an Admission Advisor for more details.
+Read the accompanying Addendum for changes and updates, and connect with an Admission Advisor for more details.

-The Gurnick Academy of Medical Arts' A.O.S. in Radiologic Technology program provides a library and classrooms equipped with modern media teaching aids, textbooks, journals, periodicals, anatomical charts, phantoms, and energized lab equipment.
+The A.O.S. in Radiologic Technology program provides a library and classrooms with modern media teaching aids, textbooks, journals, periodicals, anatomical charts, phantoms, and energized lab equipment.

-The Associate of Occupational Science in Radiologic Technology program consists of 148.5 quarter credit hours completed over 94 weeks for day and night students, for 2,923 contact hours.
-Before graduation, students must complete 1,920 hours of clinical practice.
+The Associate of Occupational Science in Radiologic Technology program consists of 157.5 quarter credit hours completed over 94 weeks for day and night students, for 2,923 contact hours.
+Before graduation, students must complete 1,880 hours of clinical practice.